Lattice-to-Total Thermal Conductivity Ratio: A Phonon-Glass Electron-Crystal Descriptor for Data-Driven Thermoelectric Design: Results

-In contrast, the $\kappa_{\mathrm{e}}$ model highlights features that act as proxies for electron affinity and predominantly govern $\sigma$.
-First, the mean unfilled valence-orbital count, \texttt{mean$\,$NUnfilled}, has a positive impact on $\kappa_{\mathrm{e}}$, since more unfilled valence states favor electronic delocalization, increase metallicity and $\sigma$, and therefore raise $\kappa_{\mathrm{e}}$.
-Second, \texttt{mean Electronegativity} shows a negative impact on $\kappa_{\mathrm{e}}$.
-Lower mean electronegativity corresponds to more metallic bonding that supplies conduction electrons, enhancing $\sigma$ and $\kappa_{\mathrm{e}}$, whereas higher mean electronegativity reflects stronger electron affinity and more localized electrons, which suppress carrier mobility and reduce $\kappa_{\mathrm{e}}$.
+In contrast, the $\kappa_{\mathrm{e}}$ model highlights features that act as proxies for electron affinity and macroscopic metallicity.
+First, the mean unfilled valence-orbital count, \texttt{mean$\,$NUnfilled}, has a positive impact on $\kappa_{\mathrm{e}}$, since more unfilled valence states favor electronic delocalization, increase metallicity and $\sigma$, and therefore boost $\kappa_{\mathrm{e}}$.
+Second, \texttt{mean$\,$Electronegativity} shows a negative impact on $\kappa_{\mathrm{e}}$.
+Lower mean electronegativity corresponds to more metallic bonding that donates conduction electrons, enhancing $\sigma$ and $\kappa_{\mathrm{e}}$, whereas higher mean electronegativity reflects stronger electron affinity and more localized electrons, which suppress carrier mobility and reduce $\kappa_{\mathrm{e}}$.
 Finally, \texttt{avg$\,$dev$\,$Electronegativity} also impacts $\kappa_{\mathrm{e}}$ negatively.
 Larger inter-element electronegativity mismatch implies stronger charge transfer and more polar bonding, promoting electron localization and lowering carrier mobility, which in turn decreases $\kappa_{\mathrm{e}}$.
-Small electronegativity contrast (near-isoelectronegativity) instead favors delocalization and more metal-like bands, increasing $\kappa_{\mathrm{e}}$.
+Small electronegativity contrast (near-isoelectronegativity) instead favors delocalization and more conductive network, increasing $\kappa_{\mathrm{e}}$.

-Overall, these chemical trends are in line with physical expectations, indicating that both models capture reasonable relationships between composition and lattice or electronic thermal conductivity.
-By jointly interpreting the $\kappa_{\mathrm{L}}$ and $\kappa_{\mathrm{e}}$ models, we obtain a chemically transparent picture of how phonon and electron transport can be differentiated and, to some extent, decoupled in thermoelectric materials.
-In particular, “global’’ levers such as temperature and overall bond strength tend to drive $\kappa_{\mathrm{L}}$ and $\kappa_{\mathrm{e}}$ in the same direction: strong, high–melting-point frameworks both stiffen the lattice and support good electronic transport.
-Such factors alone are not sufficient for realizing the PGEC ideal.